What is a cash recycling system?

 Behind the scenes, banks use money counter machines to insure 100% accuracy.
 The primary reason, though, is that they save so much time.
 Fully electronic cash counters that could handle batches of bills were introduced in England in 1980.
 There are coin counter machines, too, of course.

-solutions include giving the bank customer the ability to use his or her smartphone to take pictures of a check and then deposit it without even going to the bank.
+And new cash management software solutions include giving the bank customer the ability to use his or her smartphone to take pictures of a check and then deposit it without even going to the bank.

 From the financial institution’s standpoint, of course, it’s all about saving money.
 But these cash handling innovations being developed by for and implemented by the banking industry make things much easier for the customer at the same time.